Hybridization of the amplitude mode in a confined fermionic superfluid

+Specifically, we modulate the trapping frequency with an amplitude $\alpha \leq 0.5\,\%$ at a frequency $\omega_{\textrm{m}}$ for a fixed number of periods, $N = 240$, followed by a rethermalization time of $20\,\mathrm{ms}$.
+To obtain the deposited energy, we adiabatically ramp into the BEC regime ($\eta = -1.7 $) and measure the bimodal momentum distribution after time-of-flight (ToF).
+Here, we extract the condensate amplitude $A(\omega_{\textrm{m}})$.
+This is compared to the condensate amplitude of the unperturbed system $A(0)$, defining our response function $R(\omega_{\textrm{m}})=A(0)/A(\omega_\textrm{m})-1$ \cite{supmat}.
+This normalized function deviates from zero when energy is deposited in the system, revealing resonant frequencies.

 In the first series of experiments, we start with a fermionic density of $n_{\mathrm{2D}} \approx \SI{1.5}{atoms/\micro m^2}$, resulting in a ratio of $E_\mathrm{F}/\hbar \omega_z = 1.8$.
-We probe the system by adding a time-dependent modulation of frequency $\omega_{\textrm{m}}$ to the vertical trap frequency, following $\omega_z(t) = \omega_z (1 + \alpha \sin{(\omega_{\textrm{m}}}t))$, where $\alpha \leq 0.5\,\%$ (Fig.\,\ref{fig1}\,c).
-In contrast to previous experiments \cite{Kwon2021,Liebster2023-hs}, this weak modulation does not result in noticeable radial density redistribution or formation of surface patterns.
-In the regime where the collective mode is visible, we maintain linear response conditions by modulating for a fixed number of periods $N = 240$ followed by a rethermalization time of $20\,\mathrm{ms}$ \cite{supmat}.
-The response to the driving is determined by the deposited energy after an adiabatic ramp to the BEC regime ($\eta = -1.7 $).
-This is measured using time-of-flight (ToF) expansion, where we determine the condensate amplitude $A(\omega_{\textrm{m}})$ from the bimodal momentum distribution.
-The spectral response function is given by $R(\omega_{\textrm{m}})=A(0)/A(\omega_\textrm{m})-1$, where $A(0)$ corresponds to the condensate amplitude of the unperturbed system \cite{supmat}.
-A typical response trace is shown in the inset of Fig.\,\ref{fig2}\,a.
+A typical response from trap modulation is shown in the inset of Fig.\,\ref{fig2}\,a.
 This measurement is extended throughout the entire BEC-BCS crossover in Fig.\,\ref{fig2}\,a, where the color encodes the response $R(\omega_\mathrm{m})$.
-The vertical axis is normalized to the trapping frequency $\omega_z$, which is independently determined using a normal fermionic gas with negligible interactions.
-The system exhibits two distinct excitations: Within the BCS regime, one appears as a broad resonance located at $\omega_{\textrm{m}} \approx 2\omega_{z}$, corresponding to single-particle excitations of unpaired atoms to the energy level $n_z=2$.
+The vertical axis is normalized to the trapping frequency $\omega_z$, which is independently determined using a fermionic gas with negligible interactions.
+The system exhibits two distinct excitations.
+Within the BCS regime, one appears as a broad resonance located at $\omega_{\textrm{m}} \approx 2\omega_{z}$, corresponding to single-particle excitations of unpaired atoms to the energy level $n_z=2$.
 The other manifests as a narrower resonance at lower frequency, gradually increasing from the BCS ($\eta =3$) to the BEC $(\eta =-2$) regime, eventually approaching $2\omega_z$.